iron-meteor/iron-router/Guide.md

 });
 ```

-One of the benefits of using the waitlist is that plugins and hooks can make use
+One of the benefits of using the wait list is that plugins and hooks can make use
 of this `ready` state to provide custom behaviors.
 But we want the `Waitlist` to
 be populated by the time these plugins and hooks run.
 To do that, we can use a
 special option on our route called `waitOn`.
 Whatever is returned from this